info-201a-au20/final-project-yaly-1824184/README.md

-What characteristics of a video make is go viral?
+What characteristics of a video make it go viral?
 Analysis of viral videos to compare length, titles, title length, genre, language, etc.

 How does a type of entertainment keep audiences engaged? _**Changing seasons, new cast, how often?**_